 In real life and in supply chain, a contingency plan is always needed.
 Jacquelyn recalled a time while reviewing inventory when she realized one of the sandwich menu items was running low.
 A couple of calls later she learned the sandwich had been part of a marketing campaign that led to higher sales.
 Since the campaign was not known to her team, they were predicting a shortage.
 Thankfully she had a plan to help the situation.
 Jacquelyn noted that there are numerous ways plans can go awry and therefore, strongly recommends having back-up plans along with strong communications and a solutions mindset.

 Bottom line?
-Contingency plans are important because whether you are dealing with a sandwich demand situation or mapping out a new idea, it is imperative to keep a watchful eye out for pitfalls and proactive about alternative solutions.
+Contingency plans are important because whether you are dealing with a sandwich demand situation or mapping out a new idea, it is imperative to keep a watchful eye out for pitfalls, and be proactive about alternative solutions.

 Invest in the Things that Matter to You